karthi2890/NodeJS_mysql_CRUD_Authentication/README.md

 # NodeJS_mysql_CRUD_Authentication
-1.open command prompt
-copy and paste in command prompt to set the environment variable
+copy and paste in command prompt/terminal to set the environment variable

-//for windows
+//for windows:

 set ttsApi_PrivateKey=mySecureKey

-//for mac
+//for mac:

 set ttsApi_PrivateKey=mySecureKey